Analyze successful stores in existing markets

 Generate summary reports

 Previously, you determined the final site for your business expansion.
 Next, you'll generate infographics and reports to learn more about the site.
-Before running summary reports and infographics, you will run the Generate Trade Area Rings tool again to create two rings with distances of 0.5 miles and 3 miles.
+Before running summary reports and infographics, you'll run the Generate Trade Area Rings tool again to create two rings with distances of 0.5 miles and 3 miles.
 The 0.5-mile trade area represents the area of potential walking customers and the 3-mile trade area represents the area of potential driving customers.

 Generate trade area rings